RaviChandraVeeramachaneni/fastbook_myexperiments/README.md

 And <b>each folder has its own README.md</b> file that will contain all the learning associated with that chapter including each experiment and it's details.

-Also, all the learnings are shared on my blog <a onclick="window.open(this.href,'_blank');return false;" href="https://ravichandraveeramachaneni.github.io/">https://ravichandraveeramachaneni.github.io/</a>.
+Also, all the learnings are shared on my blog <a target="_blank" href="https://ravichandraveeramachaneni.github.io/">https://ravichandraveeramachaneni.github.io/</a>.
 And, it contains the same experiments in the form of the github gist.